espositoandrea/Turing-Machine-Executor/docs/index.md

 #### Downloading and Starting

+You can install EMT using [PyPI](https://pypi.org/project/turing-machine-executor/) by running the `pip` command (skip to step 2) or from the source code (start from step 1).

 1. Download the [latest release](http://github.com/espositoandrea/Turing-Machine-Executor/releases/latest) and unzip it.
 2. Open your favorite console in the folder that contains the unzipped files and run

     ```shell
+    pip install turing-machine-executor
+    # OR
     python setup.py install
     ```